The Fragile: Music and lyrics

-— —Reznor on the origins of the song "La Mer", at a 2009 performance in Mansfield, MA.
+— Reznor on the origins of the song "La Mer", at a 2009 performance in Mansfield, MA.

 Described by Reznor as a sequel to The Downward Spiral—an album with a plot detailing the destruction of a man—The Fragile is a concept album dealing with his personal issues, including depression, angst, and drug abuse.
 His vocals, for the most part, are more melodic and somewhat softer, a departure from his harsh and often angry singing in previous works.
 However, several music critics including Reznor noticed the lack of lyrics on the album.
 The Bulletin interprets it as an industrial rock album about "fear and loathing that could compete with Pink Floyd's The Wall".
 In some ways, The Fragile is a response to The Downward Spiral.
 Reznor compared the lyrical content of the two albums:

 I wanted this album to sound like there was something inherently flawed in the situation, like someone struggling to put the pieces together.
 The Downward Spiral was about peeling off layers and arriving at a naked, ugly end.
 This album starts at the end, then attempts to create order from chaos, but never reaches the goal.
 It's probably a bleaker album because it arrives back where it starts — (with) the same emotion.
 The album begins "Somewhat Damaged" and ends "Ripe (With Decay)".

 The song "I'm Looking Forward to Joining You, Finally" is credited in the album's booklet as "for clara", suggesting that the song's topic, like "The Day the World Went Away", is about Reznor's grandmother, Clara Clark.
 Fight Club author Chuck Palahniuk singled out "The Wretched" for comment: "I remember being amazed when I first heard this...
 This wasn't just ennui: this was an active, aggressive, angry lack of caring.
 It's not 'Let's kill ourselves'; it's 'Let's kill each other'...
 It's not rock 'n' roll and it's not classical.
 It's something in between."
-According to a CIA document entitled Guidelines for Interrogation Methods the song "Somewhat Damaged" was one of 13 songs played to detainees at Guantanamo Bay, supposedly as a means of torture.